A System-Level Analysis of Conference Peer Review

-For (1), we consider three models: (a) a model with continuous paper qualities (e.g., drawn from a Gaussian distribution), where reviews are also continuous with additive noise, (b) a class of categorical models with several discrete paper qualities and a discrete scale of review scores, and (c) a model with binary paper qualities (good/bad) and reviews (accept/reject recommendations).
-The advantage of (a) and (c) is that they are characterized by a small number of meaningful parameters, making it possible to systematically explore the dependence of outcomes on these parameters.
-On the other hand, (b) allows for more realistic modeling of real-world conferences, and we estimate the parameters from publicly available review data for the ICLR 2020 and 2021 conferences \cite{iclr2020review,iclr2021review}.

-For (2), we consider authors with perfect information about their paper's intrinsic quality, and authors who themselves only receive noisy signals.
-The advantage of the former is that authors do not learn new information from reviews, so each author's decision is either to submit her paper until it is accepted, or to immediately submit to the sure bet option.
-In turn, this simplicity of best responses allows us to prove theoretical results about the outcomes.
-On the other hand, this behavior is also somewhat unrealistic, motivating the study of a model in which authors themselves have noisy signals, and update their beliefs about the paper's quality based on the reviews.
-The resulting Bayesian reasoning makes the model too complex for a theoretical analysis, so we investigate it using agent-based modeling (ABM) and simulations.
+To ensure robustness of our results, we investigate these questions under different models regarding the quality distributions of papers and distributions of review noise, and the information authors have about the quality of their own work.
+In the main body of the paper, we focus on settings with noiseless authors who possess perfect information about their own paper quality.
+We consider both a continuous model where the paper quality follows a continuous distribution and reviews are continuous with additive noise, and a categorical model with several discrete paper qualities and a discrete scale of review scores.
+Authors do not learn new information from reviews, so each author's decision is either to submit her paper until it is accepted, or to immediately take the outside option.
+The simplicity of this model, due to the authors' binary best response, allows us to prove theoretical results and draw intuitive conclusions.

-We emphasize results in the model which portrays them most clearly.
-We hope that this helps the reader quickly grasp the underlying intuition.
-However, we also typically test the robustness of the results in the remaining models.
-In particular, many of our results are shown theoretically in simple models, but are shown to continue to hold (at least qualitatively) based on simulations for the more complex models.
+In the appendix, we consider agent-based modeling under a categorical model, where authors only observe noisy signals about their papers' qualities.
+This model allows for more realistic modeling of real-world conferences, and we estimate the parameters from publicly available review data for the ICLR 2020 conference \citep{iclr2020review}.
+Our agent-based simulations, built on both this detailed categorical model and a simplified binary variant, serve two purposes.
+First, they provide robustness checks for the theoretical insights derived from our continuous model.
+Second, they create a flexible platform for investigating sophisticated acceptance policies that incorporate institutional memory and other complex features difficult to analyze theoretically.